gibbok/frontend-boilerplate/README.md

 #### Building

 Running `npm run build` will compile and build your `src` folder and pipe it to the `build` folder.
-This folder can then be uploaded to your server.
+The `build` folder will contain two subfolders, `project` for your application and `storybook` for your stories.
+Both folders can then be uploaded to your server.

-Running `npm run build-deploy` will compile and build your code and publish on GitHub Pages automatically, your application will be visibleon GitHub, for example at:
+Running `npm run build-deploy` will compile and build your code and publish on GitHub Pages automatically, your application will be visible on GitHub, for example at:

 ```shell
 https://gibbok.github.io/frontend-boilerplate/